Skip to content

 Live Music Beyond Fado

-Lisbon has a thriving live music scene that extends well beyond fado, reflecting the city’s position as a crossroads between Europe, Africa, and South America.
-Hot Clube de Portugal, founded in 1948, is one of Europe’s oldest jazz clubs and hosts intimate performances several nights a week in a basement venue where you can practically touch the musicians.
-Incognito in Bairro Alto has been a haven for indie and alternative music lovers for over 30 years, with a dance floor that gets packed on weekends.
-Crew Hassan in Mouraria features world music, kuduro, and African-influenced sounds, reflecting Lisbon’s multicultural character and the city’s deep connections to Portuguese-speaking Africa and Brazil.
+Lisbon has a live music scene that extends well beyond fado, shaped by the city’s geography as a crossroads between Europe, Africa, and South America.
+Hot Clube de Portugal, founded in 1948, is one of Europe’s oldest jazz clubs — intimate basement performances several nights a week, seats close enough to see the guitarist’s fingers.
+Incognito in Bairro Alto has been a reliable room for indie and alternative music for over 30 years, with a dance floor that packs on weekends.
+Crew Hassan in Mouraria features world music, kuduro, and African-influenced sounds, reflecting Lisbon’s deep connections to Portuguese-speaking Africa and Brazil.

-For major international acts, the Altice Arena in Parque das Nações (capacity 20,000) and Campo Pequeno (a converted bullring with incredible acoustics) host the big-name tours.
-Coliseu dos Recreios, a beautiful 19th-century theater on Rua das Portas de Santo Antão, programs an eclectic mix from Portuguese artists to international performers.
-Check NOS Alive (July) — one of Europe’s best summer music festivals, held on the Algés waterfront just outside Lisbon, with past headliners including major international acts across rock, pop, and electronic genres.
+For major acts, Altice Arena in Parque das Nações (capacity 20,000) and Campo Pequeno (a converted bullring with excellent acoustics) handle the big-name tours.
+Coliseu dos Recreios, a beautiful 19th-century theater on Rua das Portas de Santo Antão, runs an eclectic mix from Portuguese artists to international performers.
+Check NOS Alive (July) — one of Europe’s strongest summer festivals, on the Algés waterfront with major international headliners across rock, pop, and electronic.

 See our live music in Lisbon guide for current listings and ticket information.